Synthoid/ExportSheetData/docs/xml/xmlnamespaces.md

 Namespaces
 ----------
 Namespaces used for the exported XML's elements.
 Attributes and elements can be declared with a namespace by using a name prefix.
 For example: `ss:Type`, `x:Wdith`, `mx:Platform`, ect.
+To add a namespace, click the `+` button next to the Namespaces label.
+To remove a namespace, click the `-` button next to the namespace's prefix label.

 There are two values associated with a namespace:
  - `Prefix`
     - The actual prefix used in element names.
  - `URI`